 Any(!) number of logical as well as real layers can be created in the track plan, which are located at definable heights.
 A graphical layer editor allows their management.
 Layers can be assigned colors and patterns that can be automatically adopted by elements in the layers (dynamic color assignment, as opposed to static color assignment, which is of course also possible).
 The display of the layers (and all elements contained therein) can be switched on or off at any time with a single mouse click.
-In addition, individual layers can also be made transparent (also with a single mouse click), making underlying layers or their elements translucent!
-See also the example illustrations in our general description.
+Furthermore, layers can be locked to protect their elements from accidental changes and it is possible to make layers transparent, so that underlying layers or their elements become translucent.
+All this can be done with a single mouse click!
+See also the example images in our general description.

 Display settings concerning visibility and transparency of layers and their elements can be stored in so-called Display-Sets, which are saved together with the plan.
 In this way, it is possible to switch between different views of the plan with one mouse click.

 Railroad-Professional already includes numerous track/accessories libraries of well-known manufacturers.
 The offer is constantly extended and updated.
 The libraries can also be downloaded here.
 So if a library is updated/corrected by us, you only have to download the new library and you don't have to reinstall the whole program!
 You can also easily share your own libraries with friends.